Crestock/fullstack-graphql-airbnb-clone-1/README.md

 # fullstack-graphql-airbnb-clone

-A Fullstack GraphQL Airbnb Clone with React and React Native
+A Fullstack GraphQL Airbnb Clone with React

 ## Notes